-The Commodity Disconnect: An important finding is the difference in the type of commodities produced by young and senior farmers.
-Using the Census' North American Industry Classification System (NAICS) codes, we compared the primary commodities produced by senior farmers without young secondary or tertiary operators to all young principal operators.
-For a few commodities-notably greenhouse/nursery and the NAICS code "other crop farming," which include hay, maple, and highly diversified farms-there are significantly fewer young farmers growing these crops.
-Conversely, there are more young farmers than seniors growing vegetables as their primary commodity.
+commodities produced by senior farmers without young secondary or tertiary operators to all young principal operators.
+For a few commodities-notably beef and NAICS codes "other crop farming" and "animal aquaculture and other animal production" (which include hay, maple, bees, equine and highly diversified farms)-there are significantly fewer young farmers growing these crops.
+Conversely, there are significantly more young farmers than seniors growing vegetables as their primary commodity.

 Two obvious concerns around this disconnect are the prospect of reduced production of certain commodities in the future, and the potential loss or abandonment of associated land and infrastructure.
-A less obvious but equally important concern is how seniors who are producing hay, maple, and fruit will be able to finance retirement if there is little demand for their operations among young farmers.
+A less obvious but equally important concern is how seniors who are producing these commodities will be able to finance retirement if there is little demand for their operations among young farmers.
 While some of this land and infrastructure may be easily converted to different crops, some may not without a significant investment.
 This difference points to a need for research into what is needed to facilitate entry into these commodities or into those that make use of similar land base and infrastructure.